better-internet/radworks-docs/docs/understanding-radicle/faq.md

 interface components and key oracles to signal trust from user to user, Radicle has designed trust into the core of the protocol.

+## How does Radicle interact with Git?
+Radicle Link — the protocol that powers the Radicle network is built on Git.
+It basically uses Git as a database.
+This means everything is stored in a single Git monorepo that is read and written from via the Upstream client.
+To read more about Radicle's Git Implementation, see [How it Works][hw].

+## How is Radicle licensed?
+Radicle is completely free and open-source.
+It's licensed under version 3 of the GNU General Public License (GPLv3) with the Radicle Linking Exception.
+You can read more about how this license was chosen [here][ls].

 ## How will issues and PRs work?
 Social collaboration features (i.e. bug reports, patches, discussions etc...) are all on the Radicle roadmap.
 They will work very similarly to the experiences we have now, but will be local-first and cryptographically signed.
-This means issues, PRs, and discussions will be more secure, available offline, and stored on your machine — not on a central server!
+This means issues, PRs, and discussions will be more secure, available offline, and stored on your machine as git objects — not on a central server!

 ## When CLI tooling?
 We're working on it!
 We will introduce CLI tooling alongside of Upstream